 The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.” – Martin Luther King, Jr. –

 I caught my reflection in the water just now.
-I’m sitting at Gill Dawg.
-It’s a little tiki joint tucked away on the Cotee river in Port Richey, Florida.
-My “office” for the day is a table perched at water’s edge.
-Yeah, it’s another one of those tranquil moments here in Florida.
+I’m sitting at a favorite haunt tucked away at the sponge docks in Tarpon Springs, Florida.
+My “office” for today is a hi-top table perched at water’s edge.
+I’m thankful for yet another tranquil moment here on the bayou.

-Staring at the mangroves along the riverbank, my mind wandered to the days of unconcerned youth.
+Staring at the mangroves in the distance, my mind wandered back in time to the happy-go-lucky days of youth.
 I saw my daddy, both annoyed and amused.
-Mother had just given me an earful (again) for yet another adolescent “faux pas” which has greatly distressed her.
+Mother had just given me an earful (again) for yet another adolescent “faux pas” which had greatly distressed her.
 “That was irresponsible.
 What’s a matter with you?
-It’s a dangerous world out there and you can’t afford to be stupid”, she said.
-I laughed out loud as that distant memory slowly melted into the present.
-“Compared to today, mom”, I thought, “My behavior was virtuous.”
+It’s a dangerous world out there and you can’t afford to be stupid,” she said.
+As that distant memory slowly melted into the present, I thought to myself, “Compared to the standards of today, mom, my behavior was nearly virtuous.”

-If you are a regular reader then you already know that I am rather transparent about my faith in the Architect of all things (God).
+If you are a regular reader then you already know that I am rather transparent about my faith in God.
 Biblical reality shapes my world view.
-I’m far from perfect and certainly not clairvoyant, just a sinner made safe by the Creator’s grace.
-But when the headline news starts to sound like excerpts from scriptural books like Daniel, Ezekiel, Isaiah or Revelation, I can’t help but take notice.
-Friends, we’re living in exceptionally difficult times.
-Okay, before you break out in a chorus of “No scitan Sherlock, ya think…” please hear me out.
+I’m far from perfect and certainly not clairvoyant, just an ol’ sinner made safe by his Creator’s grace.
+But, when the headline news starts to sound like excerpts from the scriptural texts of Daniel, Ezekiel, Isaiah or Revelation, I can’t help but take notice.
+Friends, we’re living in perilous times.
+The world’s gone stark raving mad.
+Now, before you dismiss me with a loud , “ya think…” please hear me out.

-I assume that most of you are familiar with this guy named Paul from the Bible’s Newer Testament.
+I will assume that most of you are familiar with a man named Paul from the Bible’s Newer Testament.
 At the risk of being repetitious, here’s some background for the newbies: He was born Saul around 1 AD in Tarsus, a city in ancient Asia Minor.
 His compiled letters account for almost half the written content of the Bible’s New Testament (13 of the 27 books) and they are the major source of orthodox Christian theology.
 Paul was initially a zealous Jew who hated those who followed the way of the Nazarene.
-But through a series of incredible events, he came to recognize that Jesus was indeed the long awaited Liberator of mankind (The Messiah).
+But through a series of incredible events, he came to recognize that Jesus was indeed the long awaited Liberator (The Messiah).

 1-5 “Don’t be naive.
 There are difficult times ahead.
 As the end approaches, people are going to be self-absorbed, money-hungry, self-promoting, stuck-up, profane, contemptuous of parents, crude, coarse, dog-eat-dog, unbending, slanderers, impulsively wild, savage, cynical, treacherous, ruthless, bloated windbags, addicted to lust, and allergic to God.
 They’ll make a show of religion, but behind the scenes they’re animals.
 Stay clear of these people.”
 (2 Timothy 3:1-5 MSG)

-Okay, so Paul does not mince words when describing how mankind (void of God’s amazing grace) would simply continue down the path of decadence.
-The way he defines the characteristics of lost humanity (especially as we draw closer to the end of the era of mankind) is unnerving.
-I particularly like his characterization of those gone astray as “allergic to God”.
-I don’t know what makes some people more irritable, political discussion or bringing up a Supernatural being in a conversation.
+Paul does not mince words when describing (prophetically) how mankind would continue down a path of decadence.
+The way he defines the aberrant characteristics of humanity is unnerving.
+I particularly like how the idiomatic translation of the New Testament known as The Message describes those who have gone astray as being “allergic to God.”
+I don’t know what makes some people more irritable, a political discussion or bringing up the reality of a Supernatural God in conversation.
 Like it or not, Paul nailed it.
-We are living in the predicted “difficult times” when for many, Religion is little more than a pretense.
-It’s amazing how easily a person can assume the outward form of pious belief when it suits a purpose and yet their overall lifestyle nullifies any validity of true spirituality.
+We are surely living in the predicted difficult times when for many just about anything goes and faith in God is little more than a pretense.

 This is true religion, to approve what God approves, to hate what he hates, and to delight in what delights him.” – Charles Hodge

-11b-13 And you know how the Lord brought me safely through them all.
-Persecution is inevitable for those who are determined to live really Christian lives, while wicked and deceitful men will go from bad to worse, deluding others and deluding themselves.”
-(2 Timothy 3:10-13 PHILLIPS)
+12-13 Persecution is inevitable for those who are determined to live really Christian lives, while wicked and deceitful men will go from bad to worse, deluding others and deluding themselves.”
+(2 Timothy 3:12-13 PHILLIPS)

 14 “But you must remain faithful to the things you have been taught.
-You know they are true, for you know you can trust those who taught you.
-15 You have been taught the Holy Scriptures from childhood, and they have given you the wisdom to receive the salvation that comes by trusting in Jesus.
-16 All Scripture is inspired by God and is useful to teach us what is true and to make us realize what is wrong in our lives.
+16 All Scripture is inspired by God and it is useful to teach us what is true and to make us realize what is wrong in our lives.
 It corrects us when we are wrong and teaches us to do what is right.
 17 God uses it to prepare and equip his people to do every good work.”
-(2 Timothy 3:14-17)
+(2 Timothy 3:14, 16-17)

-Wow.
-Scriptural Truth defines us.
-If we are but a lump of clay on a potter’s wheel, then God as the Master potter uses His truth to prepare and equip us to do His work.
-The Almighty is shaping our earthen vessels for a specific purpose.
+If we think of ourselves as but a lump of clay on a potter’s wheel, then God as the Master sculpture uses His truth to prepare and equip us to do His work.
+Scriptural Truth is what defines and molds us.

 A life is either all spiritual or not spiritual at all.
 No man can serve two masters.
 Your life is shaped by the end you live for.
 You are made in the image of what you desire most.” – Thomas Merton